sovrin-foundation/connector-app/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] I ran UI automation tests on a physcial device in my development environment
+- [ ] I ran UI automation tests on a physical device in my development environment
 - [ ] I went through my PR once by myself and contain no unnecessary changes